Science Fiction or Science Fact?

 Kejia Wang studied biomedical engineering at the University of Auckland in New Zealand until 2012 and gained a doctorate in biomedical engineering at the University of New South Wales in Sydney, Australia in 2018.
 Wang joined Bosch Sensortec in 2017.
 She works as a developer of software for sensor data fusion and has been supporting the team developing Pedestrian Dead Reckoning Software since the start of 2018.

 Science fiction?
-No, science fact: The “Marauder’s Map” is not wizardry — it is technically possible.
+No, science fact: The “Marauder’s Map” from “Harry Potter and the prisoner of Azkaban” (Warner Bros.
+Entertainment) is not wizardry — it is technically possible.
 Instead of GPS-only, the Bosch solution involves combining GPS and a PDR algorithm with motion sensors.
 The system also functions indoors, saves energy and does not require a permanent Wi-Fi or GPS connection.